-This is a lovely ligature, made by a jeweler.
+This is a lovely ligature, made by a jeweller.
 Beautiful workmanship, with no chance of any metal contacting the edges of the reed.
 One of the less "secure" fits on the mouthpiece though, and quite rigid, so it can be a little tough to fit on some larger mouthpieces such as bass clarinet and baritone saxophone.
-Wonderful center and ring to the sound and excellent articulation.
+Wonderful centre and ring to the sound and excellent articulation.
 Francois Louis

-This ligature is available with stainless steel, rubber covered stainless steel and "pure brass" plates.
-Very secure on the mouthpiece but with minimal metal contact.
+This ligature is available with stainless steel, rubber covered stainless steel and pure brass plates.
+Very secure on the

+Standard with

+all mouthpieces

+4-Piece

+Pressure

+Plate Set

+mouthpiece but with minimal metal

+contact.
 Really a revolutionary ligature, and saxophonists have embraced it.
 I find the stainless plate a little bright, and the heavy brass plate (while very dark and warm) restricts upper partials and limits projection, so I would recommend the rubber covered stainless plate.
 Terrific articulation.
 The brass plate for clarinet is not curved enough and the full plate contacts the reed with very obvious dampening of vibrations.
 However, the Wanne Enlightened Ligature silver plate can be cut and bent to fit clarinets and installed on this ligature, transforming it into one of the finest clarinet ligatures available.
 I've installed modified Wanne Silver plates on many of these ligatures and think it enhances their sound for all single reed instruments.
 More on this modification of the Wanne Silver plate in the next section.

 Theo Wanne Enlightened Ligature